 The selection process will be open and fair.
-Aboriginal organizations will be asked to submit a list of Elders as potential candidates to sit on the Council of Elders.
+Aboriginal organizations will be asked to submit a list of Elders and Youth as potential candidates to sit on the Council of Elders.
 The NWMO will then appoint the members to the Council of Elders, based on input from Aboriginal Organizations and other expert sources.
+The youth will be selected based on their interest in working with Elders.